 Connect the black multimeter test lead to a good and clean Ground point on the engine or directly on the negative (-) battery terminal.

 When you've set up the test, have a helper turn the Key On Engine Off (KOEO).

 Your multimeter should display 4.5 to 5 Volts on its screen.
 OK, now let's interpret your test results below:

-CASE 1: multimeter registered 4.5 to 5 Volts, this confirms that the TP sensor is being fed with power (4.5 to 5 Volts DC).
+CASE 1: The multimeter registered 4.5 to 5 Volts.
+This confirms that the TP sensor is being fed with power (4.5 to 5 Volts DC).

 Although it's beyond the scope of this article to test these two conditions, you have now eliminated the throttle position sensor (TPS) on your Honda as being the cause of the problem and/or the TPS diagnostic trouble code (DTC) lighting up the check engine light (CEL).

 TPS TEST 3: Verifying TPS Has Ground